-Once we have approved your request we will return a copy of the form to you.
-You can then start work on your scheme.
+Once we have approved your request we will return a copy of the form to you and will authorize the payment of the first 50% (up to a cap of £125,000) of your grant.
+You can then start work on your project.
 You must get our approval in writing if you need to make changes to these documents.